Skip to main content

 "Picking your own is perfect for DIY weddings and allows you to have an abundance of flowers at an affordable price."

-Similar to almost all other wedding suppliers, we know how much the price of wedding flowers varies across different areas, services and orders.
-However, many wedding florists do work to a price list, so we spoke to more of our very on Hitched florists and asked them for their expert insight on what they charge for wedding flower orders, and what you can expect to pay at different levels.
+When it comes to wedding flowers, cost varies across different areas, services and orders.
+However, many wedding florists do work to a price list, so we spoke to more of our very own Hitched florists and asked them for their expert insight on what they charge for wedding flower orders, the average cost of wedding flowers in the UK, and what you can expect to pay at different levels.

 Up to £500